openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The Self-Issued OP sends the authentication response to the endpoint passed in the `redirect_uri` authentication request parameter using a HTTP POST request using "application/x-www-form-urlencoded" encoding.
 The authentication response contains the parameters as defined in (#siop-authentication-response).

-The following is an informative example of a Self-Issued OP Response in a cross-device flow: {#cross-device-siop}:
+The following is an informative example of a Self-Issued OP Response in a cross-device flow: (#cross-device-siop):

 ```
 POST /post_cb HTTP/1.1